LucieBertiere/Rating-toxic-comments/README.md

 We need to score 14 000 comments based on their toxicity.
 The particularity of this data, is that we do not have a properly training dataset where we have the comments and their toxicity score.
 We then need to find a way to train our dataset.

 ## Cleaning the data
-The first step of this project was to clean the data, to do so we created a function '''cleaning_text(text)'''
+The first step of this project was to clean the data, to do so we created a function *cleaning_text()* :
+- it puts all the text in lower case, in order to have words comparable,
+- it removes URL,
+- it removes #,
+- it removes digits,
+- it removes mentions,
+- it removes punctuations,
+- it removes extra white space,
+- it removes stop words (i.e. the words that are the most used and that are thus not relevant to study (*I, are, have, can...*),
+- it lemmatize the text (i.e. the words that are a trasnformation of other words are modified  (*rocks -> rock, pulled -> pull*).

 ## Some descriptive statistics
 Here is the wordcloud of the comments we need to score.